swc-project/website/docs/configuring-swc.md

 }
 ```

-### jsc.transform.legactDecorator
+### jsc.transform.legacyDecorator

 You can use legacy decorators with `swc`.
-To enable legacy decorator, set `jsc.transform.legactDecorator` and `jsc.parser.decorators` to true.
+To enable legacy decorator, set `jsc.transform.legacyDecorator` and `jsc.parser.decorators` to true.

 e.g.